Shujaat Hussain

-Hailing from the business-industrialist Chaudhry family from the Punjab province of Pakistan, Hussain graduated from the FC College University and the Punjab University.
+Hailing from the business-industrialist Chaudhry family from the Punjab province of Pakistan, Hussain graduated from the Forman Christian College University and the University of Punjab.
 After his graduation, Hussain subsequently joined the family business comprising large numbers of industries, textiles, agricultural farms, sugar and flour mills.
 He successfully contested in the non-partisan 1985 elections and was appointed as minister of industry in the government of Prime minister Muhammad Junejo, lasting until 1988.
 Hussain became a leader and influential conservative figure in the Islamic Democratic Alliance (IDA) between 1988 and 1990 and joined the Pakistan Muslim League (PML) under Nawaz Sharif in 1993.
 Hussain served as the 26th Interior minister in the government of Prime minister Nawaz Sharif in two non-consecutive terms from 1990 to 1993 and 1997 to 1999.

-Originally a loyalist of Nawaz Sharif, Hussain defected to autocratic leader Pervez Musharraf after 1999 and became member of the new PML-Q. His family remains influential in national politics and his younger cousin Pervez Illahi served as Chief Minister of Punjab from 2002 to 2007 during Musharraf's military rule.
+Originally a loyalist of Nawaz Sharif, Hussain defected to autocratic leader Pervez Musharraf after 1999 and became member of the new PML-Q.

+His family remains influential in national politics and his cousin and brother-in-law Pervez Illahi served as Chief Minister of Punjab 2007 Twice, from 2002 to 2007 during Musharraf's military rule and in 2022.

 Following the 2008 elections and Musharraf's resignation, Hussain and his party became a major ally of Prime minister Yousaf Raza Gillani and President Asif Ali Zardari from the Pakistan Peoples Party.

 Early life and education

-Chaudhry Shujaat Hussain was born on 27 January 1940 in the Gujrat District, Punjab, of former British Indian Empire.
+Chaudhry Shujaat Hussain was born on 27 January 1946 in the Gujrat District, Punjab, of former British Indian Empire.
 He was born in a Punjabi Jat family belonging to Warraich clan.
 His ancestors hailed from rural Gujrat and had no initial political background.
-His father Zahoor Elahi was a junior constable in Punjab Police but quit the police service to establish a cotton mill.
+His father Zahoor Elahi was in Punjab Police but quit the police service to establish a cotton mill.
 His family lost a cotton mill as a result of Indian partition but re-established the mill in Gujrat after the establishment of Pakistan in 1947.
 His father first contested in 1954 elections and elected a local union Councillor of the Gujrat District.
 After attending public schools in Gujrat, Hussain matriculated, and was accepted at the Forman Christian College University.
 In 1962, Hussain attended the Forman Christian College University and graduated with Bachelor of Business Administration in 1965 and pursued an MA in Industrial management in UK.

 Upon returning to Pakistan, Hussain joined the family industrial conglomerate comprising industrial units in textiles, sugar, flour milling and agricultural farms in 1969.
 By this time, Hussain's family had become a potent industrial oligarchs and had significant influence on presidents Ayub Khan and General Yahya Khan.